 Job Priorities on Eagle

-On the Eagle system, job priority is determined by a number of factors including queue wait time (AGE), job size (JOBSIZE), need for limited resources (memory, localscratch, and GPUs) (PARTITION), and request for priority boost (QOS).
+Job priority on Eagle is determined by a number of factors including queue wait time (AGE), job size, the need for limited resources (PARTITION), request for priority boost (QOS), and Fair-Share.

 Learn about job partitions and scheduling policies.